Menu

 Desmoplastic Mesothelioma Treatment

 Specific treatment approaches depend on several factors.
-These factors include tumor location, stage at diagnosis and overall patient health.
+These include tumor location, stage at diagnosis and overall patient health.

 Regardless of the specific stage and location, palliative care is available throughout a patient’s mesothelioma journey.
 Palliative care methods can help patients manage symptoms, side effects and emotional needs.